 - Keep your bedroom for sleeping only!
 Avoiding using this space for work or other activities if possible

-We've collated a a list of in depth tips in our article on how to sleep with tinnitus to get a good night's rest.
+We've collated a list of in depth tips in our article on how to sleep with tinnitus to get a good night's rest.

 What is the latest tinnitus treatment?